shuaizhu23/183_final/README.md

 to minimize databse load I calcualate a lot of things with client side javascript such as bp level by flooring bp xp divided by level xp cap.

-each user may have multiple accounts, so they are linked to different adventurers
+One consideration is that each user may have multiple accounts, so they multiple adventurers can be linked to one oauth gmail account.

 ## Implementation
 The main component of this app is a card that displays the created task.
 I needed to create re-usable card for each tasks which displayed all the task information in a clean and intuitive way.
 I wanted a lot of interactvity in the task card including being able to edit the image, rating, and task title.